DiazAnaLiz/BaSP-A2022-Etapa-1/README.md

 ```

 ## How to use
-1- sing up/login with your account
+1- sign up/login with your account
 2- you will see all the projects you have, when you click on one, you will be able to upload all the hours you have been working on it, as well as working together with the rest of the team.

 ## About GigaTech